Bartolem/Basic-Calculator-JS/README.md

-## About Basic Calculator JS
+# Basic Calculator JS

+## About
-#### My first JavaScript tiny project.
+This is my first JavaScript tiny project.
 Simple calculator with basic functionalities.

 ## Functionality
 * Addition